flackdl/movielens-demo/README.md

 ## Building

-This app is build with Python 3, Django 3, Vue, and Bulma.
+This app is built with Python 3, Django 3, Vue, and Bulma.
 The default database is sqlite but you can easily swap in PostgreSQL to make use of it's [Full Text Search](https://www.postgresql.org/docs/9.5/textsearch.html).

 Create a python virtual environment: